Berto-m/contacts/README.md

 # Contacts List

-This is a simple contacts lists built with React and Semantic UI that performs all CRUD operations on a JSON server which is basically a fake REST api.
+This is a simple contacts lists built with React and Semantic UI.
+It performs all CRUD operations on a JSON server which is basically a fake REST api.

 ### How to run :)
 - Clone [contacts-json-server](https://github.com/Berto-m/contacts-json-server)repo